joshnealcrisostomo/Zero-To-Hero/README.md

 --------

 ## 2. Typing Game
 A command-line typing game written in C that enhances a user's typing skills and typing speed.
+This text-based version requires a player to correctly type a random phrase until he runs out of lives.
  - **Key Features:**
- 	- Seat Booking
-  	- Booking Cancellation
-   	- Automatic Schedule Updates
+ 	- Interactive user experience
+  	- Admin Access *(with password)*
+   	- Import and use list/s of phrases and high scores using text files
+   	- Export and save a manually created list/s of phrases into a text file
+   	- Export and save current high scores
    	- ASCII 2D Bus/Shuttle Representation *(automatically shows the vacant and booked seats)*
    	- Simple and efficient interface